bats-core/bats-detik/README.md

 This is a checking loop.
 It breaks the loop if as soon as the assertion is verified.
-If it reaches the end of the loop with having been verified, an error is thrown.
+If it reaches the end of the loop without having been verified, an error is thrown.
 Please, refer to [this section](#property-names) for details about the property names.

 This assertion is useful for PODs, whose life cycle changes take time.